Bexhill Photographers (C-F)

 [ABOVE] A line drawing showing a typical photographic portrait studio in 1900.
 (An illustration taken from "Cameras : From Daguerreotypes to Instant Pictures", published in Sweden in 1978 ).
 William Crouch's Sackville Studio was designed along similar lines, incorporating a glass wall and angled skylight to receive a soft north light, which was ideal for portraiture.
 The studio also employed a painted backdrop and various props, including items of furniture, a carpet and a potted plant.

-[RIGHT] A full page advertisement for William Morris Crouch's Sackville Photographic Studio at 7 Sea Road, Bexhill-on-Sea, which appeared on page 266b of Kelly's "Hastings & St Leonards Directory ( with Bexhill ) for 1900".
-The advertisement features a picture of the interior of William Morris Crouch's photographic studio.
+[ABOVE] A full page advertisement for William Morris Crouch's Sackville Photographic Studio at 7 Sea Road, Bexhill-on-Sea, which appeared on page 266b of Kelly's "Hastings & St Leonards Directory ( with Bexhill ) for 1900".The advertisement features a picture of the interior of William Morris Crouch's photographic studio.
 The Sackville Studio, as pictured in the advertisement, is typical of the photographic studios of the period (SEE ABOVE).

 Photographic Studios in Bexhill-on-Sea in 1899

 [ABOVE] A late Victorian map, together with a modern map of Bexhill-on-Sea, showing the location of The Sackville Studio and two other photographic studios.
 [ABOVE LEFT] An 1896 map showing the location of William Morris Crouch's Sackville Photographic Studio at 7 Sea Road ( marked in red ).
 The map also shows the position of the studios belonging to Crouch's competitors - James E. Stanborough's premises at the bottom of Devonshire Road ( marked in green ) and Emil Vieler's studio in Upper Station Road ( marked in blue ).
-In 1896, Bexhill Railway Station ( marked in purple ) was situated at the top of Devonshire Road, but by 1902 the new Bexhill Central Railway Station had been built facing on to South Road, opposite Crouch's Sackville Studio.
+In 1896, Bexhill Railway Station ( marked in purple ) was situated at the top of Devonshire Road, but by 1902 the new Bexhill Central Railway Station had been built in Sea Road, opposite Crouch's Sackville Studio.
 [ABOVE RIGHT] A modern map of Bexhill-on-Sea showing the sites of the same three studios - Vieler (blue), Stanborough (green) and Crouch's Sackville Studio (red).
 The modern map shows the Bexhill Central Railway Station (purple) opposite The Sackville Studio (red).

 William Morris Crouch in the 1901 Census